open-telemetry/opentelemetry-ebpf-profiler/rust-crates/symblib/README.md

 `symblib` uses strong-typed error handling.
 Each major sub-module defines their own `Error` and `Result` types.
-These types are usually error `enums` that explicitly list most common problems that can occurr during usage and implement the [`std::error::Error`] trait via the macros in the [`thiserror`] crate.
+These types are usually error `enums` that explicitly list most common problems that can occur during usage and implement the [`std::error::Error`] trait via the macros in the [`thiserror`] crate.
 The idea here is to allow library users to detect and specifically handle particular errors.
 Debug information in real-world executables is often partially broken,